 The result of this approach is that marketers engage in the process of building and steadily investing in optimized “assets”.
 In addition, all of their efforts are designed to grow a community of fans and followers which they can essentially OWN to reach and influence with other relevant content.

-This process equates to making mortgage payments to ultimately own a property with measurable, tangible value over time.
+This process equates to making mortgage payments to ultimately own a property with a measurable, tangible value over time.
 Organic growth is furthered through the process of optimizing all content for search (SEO).
 For that is how content is available on demand, whenever and wherever a prospect chooses to find it—on whatever device—by simply making a query into a browser search box.

 EARNED Media | An aspirational destination.

 Earned media is now the aspirational goal of many marketers.
 Here, the goal is to outsource marketing to prospects and customers where they disseminate content created by others that they think their fellow community members will find useful, informative or entertaining.

 This provides the opportunity for content to virally or exponentially spread if a target community finds that it has relevance or value.
 The challenge for marketers is to forego attempts to be a predictor of knowing in advance what a community will find of value.
 Only by continually listening, creating, enabling content to be easily shared, testing and analyzing can success be achieved in determining what will cross over into this highly coveted reach mechanism.